 - Positive integers having exactly two positive divisors are always prime numbers.

 The importance of knowing these formulas is that these not only save up your time, it also make you more efficient and confident while solving math questions.
-Use the math formulas that are discussed above while practicing GRE math questions.
+Use the math formulas that are discussed above while practicing math questions.
 Learn these and try to incorporate them in your practice routine.
 You can also use flashcards containing math formulas for a better learning experience.